 Water can also be used to brew a cup of coffee or tea, and then mixed with the oats for soaking.
 Starbucks drinks overnight oats offer a few examples of how to use coffee and tea as the soaking liquid.

-Here are the best vegan overnight oats recipes for you to broaden the horizons.
-This way, you make it more healthy oats that stick to the dietary preferences you maintain.
+Here are the best vegan overnight oats recipes for you to broaden your horizons.
+This way, you make more healthy oats that stick to the dietary preferences you maintain.

 Can you make Quaker overnight oats with water?

-Yes, you can add in water to Quaker oats and leave it to soak overnight.
-Overnight oats will be ready by the morning, which can be eaten by mixing your favorite fixings or toppings to make a delicious meal prep using Quaker oats.
+Yes, you can add water to Quaker oats and leave it to soak overnight.
+Overnight oats will be ready by the morning, and can be eaten by mixing your favorite fixings or toppings to make a delicious meal prep using Quaker oats.

 Quick/instant/pre-packaged oats are not the best type of Quaker oats to make overnight oats.
 No matter which brand you select, rolled oats are the best type of oats for overnight oats.

-They are thin, fine flakes that are pleasant tasting, convenient to digest and turn into thick porridge when soaked overnight.
+They are thin, fine flakes that are pleasant tasting, convenient to digest, and turn into thick porridge when soaked overnight.
 This is because they are processed, rolled, steamed, toasted, and dehydrated.
-It needs little prep time and simple in digesting.
+It needs little prep time.

-Oat can be soaked with any number of beverage options, however water is a clear cut winner for many reasons.
-It is nonallergenic, minimizes excess calories and provides a neutral base to layer flavors on top of.
-Included below are helpful tips to improve the results when you make overnight oats with water:
+Oat can be soaked with any number of beverage options, however, water is a clear-cut winner for many reasons.
+It minimizes calories and provides a neutral base to layer flavors on top of.

-- Add some protein powder as a dietary supplement in your overnight oats.
+- Add some protein powder as a dietary supplement to your overnight oats.
 Add in before refrigeration and a little additional water to absorb the dry powder.

 - Load up your mason jar or overnight oats container with water and oats for an overnight soak.

 - Top the overnight oats post refrigerating it as the toppings can affect the oat-water ratio.
-Not only this, eating watery fruits and nuts is unappealing to some.
-In contrast, others like to mix-in the fixings before soaking so that flavors meld together nicely.
-Top with crunch items after soaking for the added texture.
+Top with crunchy items after soaking for the added texture.

-- When adding in chia seeds, ensure you add in more water as these seeds soak up a lot of extra water.
+- When adding chia seeds, add in more water.

 - Add some spice to increase the flavor when preparing overnight oats with water.
-Try out natural honey, lemon juice, ginger, vanilla extract, and cinnamon.
-Stick with low-calorie items to keep up with your health goals.
-Adding in cinnamon can make blood sugar stable in a starchy meal and also minimize insulin spikes.
+Try honey, lemon juice, ginger, vanilla extract, and cinnamon.

 - Add non-fat yogurt in your overnight oats to boost metabolism, add protein, and enhance satiety.
-Stir in the yogurt before refrigerating the soaked oats as yogurt can also soften the oats.
+Stir in the yogurt before refrigerating the soaked oats.

 - Oats are also nutrition-dense, so they are a healthy base to layer tasty toppings.
-An ideal overnight oat with water includes 1 or 2 fruits, a protein element, a seasoning like cinnamon, Greek yogurt for creaminess, a pure natural sweetener and a crunchy topping like chopped nuts or toasted coconut.
+An ideal overnight oat with water includes 1 or 2 fruits, a protein, a seasoning, Greek yogurt for creaminess, a pure natural sweetener, and a crunchy topping like chopped nuts or toasted coconut.

 Overnight oats with water is an easy and healthy meal prep to eat at any time of day.
 The no cook meal is a lifesaver when it comes to efficiency.